configcat/docs/website/docs/sdk-reference/go.md

 ### Other options to create a user object:

 The *ConfigCat SDK* uses reflection to determine what attributes are available on a user object.
-Your can either implement the `UserAttributes` interface - then its `GetAttribute(string) string` method will be used to retrieve the attributes - or use a struct type where each public field is treated as a possible comparison attribute.
+You can either implement the `UserAttributes` interface - which's `GetAttribute(string) string` method will be used to retrieve the attributes - or use a pointer to a struct type which's public fields are treated as possible comparison attributes.

-If a field's type implements a `String() string` method, the field will be treated as a textual and the `String()` method will be called to determine the value.
+If a field's type implements a `String() string` method, the field will be treated as textual and its `String()` method will be called to determine the value.

-If a field's type is `map[string]string`, the map value is used to look up any custom attribute not found directly in the struct.
+If a field's type is `map[string]string`, the map is used to look up any custom attribute not found directly in the struct.
 There should be at most one of these fields.

 Otherwise, a field type must be a numeric type, a `string`, a `[]byte` or a `github.com/blang/semver.Version`.